We've got less than 36 hours left in 2014, and I'm only now catching my breath after a whirlwind finish to the year.

 We hope they inform and inspire you to get out and see the world, whether it's exploring your own country or traveling abroad.

 This year alone, we topped 1 million visits and 2.6 million page views!

-I’m grateful to everyone who contributed this year, especially Mark Wiens, who after 164 stories and three years with Go Backpacking, ceased writing for us in order to focus on building his own blog at Migrationology.
+I'm grateful to everyone who contributed this year, especially Mark Wiens, who, after 164 stories and three years with Go Backpacking, ceased writing for us to focus on building his blog at Migrationology.

 After a relatively light travel year in 2013, I decided to kick off 2014 with a 6-week trip through Central America.